PiaFlessner/Java-Outliner/README.md

 ### 5.3.4 Child-Header

-The child headers can be opened by mouse-right and closed by mouse-left during focus.
+The child headers can be opened by arrow-right and closed by arrow-left during focus.
 With the mouse this can be realized with a simple click on the header.

 ### 5.3.5 Operations